-Thalapathy 63: A Major Update About The Vijay Movie To Come At 6 PM!
+Thalapathy 63: A Major Update Regarding The Vijay Starrer Has Come Out!

 Vijay's upcoming film that has been tentatively titled as Thalapathy 63, is one among the big and much-awaited films of the year.
 While the shoot of the film is currently progressing, the audiences have been waiting eagerly for an update regarding Thalapathy 63 and now, it seems like the wait would come to an end soon.